sayinmehmet47/ocr/README.md

 ### As a Script

-1. Create a folder named 'ids' on your Desktop
+1. Create a folder named 'ids' on root
 2. Copy the card photos you want to process into this folder
 3. Run the script: